-Configuration example: The first example uses XDCtools to statically configure the heap.
-In this configuration example, no buffer or bufSize parameter needs to be specified, since the configuration can compute these values and allocate the correct sections at link time.
+Configuration example: The first example configures the heap statically.
+In this example, no buffer or bufSize parameter needs to be specified, since the configuration can compute these values and allocate the correct sections at link time.

 '''

 var HeapBuf = xdc.useModule('ti.sysbios.heaps.HeapBuf');

 / Create heap as global variable so it can be used in C code /

 var heapBufParams = new HeapBuf.Params();

 heapBufParams.blockSize = 128;

 heapBufParams.numBlocks = 10;

 Program.global.myHeap = HeapBuf.create(heapBufParams);

 '''